 Prior to joining Morgan Stanley, Aastha was a Tax Consultant advising ultra high net worth families at PricewaterhouseCoopers and Deloitte and Touche in London.
 Prior to her career in Tax and Private Banking, Aastha held various roles in foreign exchange trading, specialised derivatives and strategic business development.

 Aastha won the prestigious Rising Star Spears Wealth Management Award in 2016 and was featured in the Top 50 UK UHNW Wealth Advisors by Spears in 2016, 2017 and 2018.

-Aastha holds a Masters in Business Administration from Harvard Business School and a Bachelor of Science with honours from Cass Business School.
+Aastha holds a Masters in Business Administration from Harvard Business School and a Bachelor of Science with honours from Bayes Business School.
 Aastha is also a professionally qualified tax consultant in the UK.
 Aastha was on the EMEA Advisory Council at J.P.
 Morgan and continues to serve on the board of Harvard Business School Angels and the Womanity Foundation in the UK.

 Sir Stelios Haji-Ioannou

 Stelios was born in Athens on 14 February 1967, the son of the late Loucas Haji-Ioannou, a self-made Greek-Cypriot shipping magnate.

 Stelios is best known for creating easyJet in 1995 when he was just 28 years old and his airline now flies over 85 million passengers annually.
 In 2000, Stelios floated easyJet on the London Stock Exchange in order to fund future fleet growth but he and his family have always remained the largest shareholders owning about one third of the shares.

 A strategic decision made during the easyJet flotation meant that ownership of the ‘easy’ brand, (including easyJet) is retained in Stelios’ private investment vehicle, easyGroup, based in Monaco and London.